 A common topic of confusion is understanding when and why an instance's public and/or private IP addresses can change.
 For example, what happens to an instance's public IP address when an instance is rebooted, stopped and restarted, or an Elastic IP is associated or disassociated with it?

-Once an EC2 instance is launched, it's assigned a public and private IP address at boot time.
+Once an EC2 instance is launched, it's assigned a private IP address at boot time.
 An instance's private IP address will never change during the lifetime of that instance.
-However, its public IP address can change under certain circumstances.
+As per AWS, when an instance is launched in EC2-Classic, it is automatically assigned a public IP address to the instance from the EC2-Classic public IPv4 address pool.
+This behavior cannot be modified.
+When an instance is launched in a VPC, you control whether it receives a public IP or not.
+The public IP address can change under certain circumstances.

 Note: Public and private DNS names are constructed based upon an instance's public and private IP addresses.
 So, if an instance's public IP address changes, the public DNS name will also change accordingly.

-What happens when you perform the following actions?
+What happens when you perform the following actions in RightScale?

 - Reboot - When you perform a reboot, the same virtual machine instance is rebooted.
 The original virtual machine instance that was provisioned to you is never returned back to Amazon.
 The public IP address will not change.

-- Assign, reassign, remove an Elastic IP address - An instance can only have one public IP address at any given time.
+- Assign, reassign, remove an Elastic IP address - An instance (in EC2-Classic) can only have one public IP address at any given time.
+An instance (in a VPC) can have multiple public ip addresses.
 When an instance is assigned an Elastic IP, the EIP becomes its new public IP address and its previous public IP address (if one has already been assigned to it) will be released.
 For example, if you launch an instance and later assign an Elastic IP to it, the original public IP address of the instance will be replaced by the Elastic IP address.
 Later, if you disassociate the Elastic IP from the instance, a new public IP address will be assigned to the instance.
 The original public IP address will not be reassigned to the instance again.

 - Relaunch - When you relaunch a server, the running instance is terminated and a new instance is launched in its place.
 The new instance will have new and different public and private IP addresses than its predecessor because it's a different virtual machine that's been allocated to you.